1. Research Foci and Goals

 4.1.
 Practical Reason

 My monograph in preparation, Enriching Practical Reason, focuses on an underappreciated problem with the idealized picture of practical reason (and, thereby, practically rational agency).
 My aim is twofold: first, to provide a descriptive account of the nature of attitudes such as endorsements, commitments and the upshots of the process of self-reflection that do not typically figure in an idealized picture of the practically rational agent and are often thought to undermine practical deliberation; second, to determine when (if at all), we have good reason to appeal to these attitudes as weighting considerations in our practical deliberation.
 My suggestion is that a better understanding of the nature of these attitudes—namely, their distinctive features—will demonstrate that they do not hinder practical reason; rather, they actually enrich it, at least when we have independently good reasons to adopt them.
 I have already begun work on this project while a Guest Researcher at the University of Oslo’s Center for the Study of Mind in Nature (CSMN) in May-June 2016 and May-June 2017.
+I am continuing working on this project while I serve as an Academic Visitor at ANU (July-August 2019)

 I will apply the conclusions of my monograph in the planned paper “Normative Reasons, Moral Particularism and Future Commitments.”
 There, I will explore whether engaging in actions done for distinctively moral reasons establishes future commitments to act in ways consistent with those reasons.
 I then consider the import of this argument for determining the plausibility of moral particularism’s claims that moral reasons do not generalize.